The Hidden Story Underneath My Story

 But I am learning to see, to notice, to pay attention…to take a minute and get underneath things…to care about the essential things.
 Midlife has this kind of potential, I’ve noticed.

-So, quickly, I gathered my key brushes, loaded my palette, paper towels, and water…threw my chair into the car, grabbed my Wendell Berry poems, my coffee, and the painting I had labored over the last few weeks.
+So, quickly, I gathered my key brushes, loaded my palette, paper towels, and water…threw my chair into the car, grabbed my Wendell Berry poems, coffee, and the painting I had labored over the last few weeks.

 I took off and turned right onto Creek Road.